Get Updates! Membership

 Civil Liberties & Due Process

-Emgage Action stands firmly against unconstitutional surveillance, the criminalization of protest, and the erosion of civil liberties.
-We believe that every individual—regardless of faith, background, or immigration status—is entitled to a fair and impartial process under the law.
-In the face of escalating threats to these foundational principles, we are committed to defending the rights enshrined in the Constitution.
+Emgage Action opposes unconstitutional surveillance, the criminalization of protest, and the erosion of civil liberties.
+We believe everyone, regardless of faith, background, or immigration status, deserves fair and impartial due process.
+We are committed to defending the rights guaranteed by the Constitution.

 Failure to address these constitutional violations sets a perilous precedent, threatening the integrity of democratic institutions.